Klipper3d/klipper/docs/Command_Templates.md

   position (eg, `printer.toolhead.position.x`).

-The above list is subject to change - if using an attribute be sure to review the [Config Changes document](Config_Changes.md) document when upgrading the Klipper software.
+The above list is subject to change - if using an attribute be sure to review the [Config Changes document](Config_Changes.md) when upgrading the Klipper software.
 The above list is not exhaustive.
-Other attributes may be available (via `get_status()` calls in the software).
+Other attributes may be available (via `get_status()` methods defined in the software).
 However, undocumented attributes may change without notice in future Klipper releases.